 - Contractor of the Year—Presented to an energy-efficiency contractor that contributes meaningfully to the development of Michigan’s contractor network, provides exceptional customer service, and/or demonstrates outstanding energy savings across their portfolio.

-- Best Program—Presented to an organization whose program has overcome the barrier of communicating the benefits of energy efficiency by developing effective communication tools, marketing campaigns, and customer or behavioral engagement programs.
+- Program of the Year—Presented to an organization whose program has overcome the barrier of communicating the benefits of energy efficiency by developing effective communication tools, marketing campaigns, and customer or behavioral engagement programs.

 - Award Categories for Best Projects—The benefits of energy efficiency often materialize in real “bricks and mortar” projects.
 We’re looking for the best projects in the categories below that highlight innovative practices, scalable technology, and real energy savings.